-With the rise in swim watches that use accelerometer devices that can count strokes, detect how many lengths of the pool we’ve swum and keep track of our pace and time for every lap and repeat, triathletes and swimmers are now asking questions about what they can do with the information obtained.
+Swimming watches for triathletes are ubiquitous.
+These tools contain an accelerometer that can count strokes, detect how many lengths of the pool we’ve swum and keep track of our pace and time for every lap and repeat.
+Triathletes and swimmers are now asking questions about what they can do with the information obtained.

 The most easily obtainable and somewhat interesting metric reported is the SWOLF score.
 SWOLF is an abbreviation for “Swim Golf”, and is a score obtained by adding together your strokes per length, and the time for the length.